wootguy/Glitch-Life/readme.txt

    You will still crash, but it should happen less often.
 "Appearances only" is also much safer to use than "Super random" as an Entity mode.

-Why don't I have any of the Half-Life/Blue Shift/Opposing Force maps?
+Why don't I have any of the Blue Shift/Opposing Force maps?
-   These maps are installed with Sven Co-op 4.8, but you have to have these games installed before you install Sven Co-op.
-It's not enough to copy the maps over manually after you've installed Sven Co-op.
-The SC installer makes adjustments to the maps so that they work properly in SC.
+   You need to run the installation scripts, which are located here:
+       Sven Co-op/svencoop/Install_bshift_Support.bat
+       Sven Co-op/svencoop/Install_OpFor_Support.bat

 It's not working :<
    Sorry about that.
 Ask a question on the forum and I'll try to help: